UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/interactive_jobs/index.md

 Interactive sessions are a way to gain access to a compute node from the command line.
 This is useful for [checking and using available software modules](../../software/modules/), testing [submission scripts](../batch_jobs/intro/), debugging code, compiling software, and running programs in real time.

 The term "interactive session" in this context refers to jobs run from within the command line on a terminal client.
-Opening a terminal in an [interactive graphical desktop](../open_on_demand/) is also equivalent, but these sessions are fixed to the resources allocated to that OOD session.
+Opening a terminal in an [interactive graphical desktop](../open_on_demand/) is also equivalent, but these sessions are fixed to the resources allocated to that Open OnDemand (OOD) session.
 As you'll see below, one has more control over their resources when requesting an interactive session via SSH in a terminal client.

 ## Clusters